 |► 2020 Recipient: First Command Financial Services||► 2019 Recipient: Board of Veterans’ Appeals|

 |► 2018 Recipient: Microsoft||► 2017 Recipient: Booz Allen Hamilton|

 The Military Community Nonprofit Leadership Award is presented to a veteran- or military spouse-focused nonprofit with a demonstrated commitment to supporting veteran and military spouse employment and economic opportunity.
 These organizations take a holistic approach to serving veterans and military spouses, focusing on activities critical to supporting positive economic outcomes such as mental health and wellness, work to close the civilian-military divide, education, and veteran and military spouse community empowerment efforts.

 |► 2020 Recipient: Operation Gratitude||► 2019 Recipient: PsychArmor Institute|

 The Colonel Michael Endres Leadership Award for Individual Excellence in Veteran Employment is presented to an individual who has gone above and beyond to make a difference in employment opportunities for veterans, transitioning service members, and spouses.
 Working within a company or organization, to include federal or state agencies, these individuals have a demonstrated track record of creating and launching efforts to help veterans, transitioning service members, and military spouses find employment opportunities and help them grow.

-The nomination period for the 10th annual Hiring Our Heroes Awards is now open.
+The nomination period for the 11th annual Hiring Our Heroes Awards will open later this year.